Service Changes for Fall 2020

-We will try to find electronic versions of resources.
+We will try to find electronic versions of print resources.

 Reserves are supplementary course materials that Duke faculty and staff put on hold, with limited circulation periods, for patrons to use.
 These materials are housed both at the circulation / service desks of the Duke University Libraries and online through an electronic reserve system (electronic reserves use the PDF file format).*

-The Library is transitioning to Sakai for student access to course reserves; while we implement this transition students will need to check both Sakai and our older "My Reserves" system as individual courses are transitioning at different times.
+The Library is transitioning to Sakai for student access to course e-reserves (not streaming video reserves); while we implement this transition students will need to check both Sakai and our older "My Reserves" system as individual courses are transitioning at different times.

 - If reserves for your course have transitioned to Sakai, you will find them the resources folder of your course's Sakai site.